-We assume if you’ve read until this part you’ve gained an understanding of what continuous UX research is.
+We assume that if you’ve made it this far, you’ve gained an understanding of what continuous UX research is.
 Following up on this, let’s have a look at some practical examples.

 In your childhood, you may have invested your savings in that fancy new bike.
-Of course, saving money is more fun when you know what you’re doing it for.
-Therefore, we give you a brief overview of what kind of findings continuous UX research can bring to you.
+Of course, saving money is more fun when your money has a purpose.
+Therefore, we give you a brief overview of what kind of results continuous UX research can have.

 Deepen user insights

-With frequently delivered insights you obtain a clearer understanding of your user base.
-Compared to only conducting experiments from time to time, continuous UX research gives you a holistic picture of your users instead of just snapshots.
+With frequently delivered insights, you obtain a clearer understanding of your user base.
+Compared to only conducting experiments from time to time, continuous UX research gives you a holistic picture of your users.
 The goal should be to answer questions from your users’ perspective.

 This is not to be confused with an expert review.
-In that case, the expert puts himself into the position of a user.
+In that case, the experts put themselves into the users’ shoes.
 On the contrary, continuous UX research answers questions based on an excessive amount of knowledge.

-After a while, you’ve created a collection of data that allows you to rely on it when you need to find an answer.
+After a while, you’ve created a data collection that allows you to rely on it to find an answer.
 This perfectly matches the concept of agile project management.
 Because with that amount of data up to your sleeve, you can recognize changes and react to them.